adanvdo/YT-RED-UI/README.md

 ## CHANGELOG <a name="changelog"></a>

+### 10/21/2022 v1.0.2.1
+ - Fixed bug where button states were not properly reset after changing URL
+ - Fixed bug where a crash occurred if you clicked an area in the format grid that was not a column

+### 10/19/2022 v1.0.2.0
+ - Beta branch updated from v1.0.1.20-alpha

 ### 10/19/2022 v1.0.1.20
  - Fixed bug where incorrect download type was recorded to download logs
  - Added URL to Download Log Info Tooltip